typelevel/Laika/docs/markup.md

 extensions have been added to almost every Markdown implementation without much agreement between them.
-Finally, the Markdown syntax itself tries to circumvent the reduced set of features through recommending the embedding of verbatim HTML elements for any formatting needs not supported by Markdown, which is not the best approach for a library like Laika that aims to support other output formats than just HTML.
+Finally, the Markdown syntax itself tries to circumvent the reduced set of features through recommending the embedding of verbatim HTML elements for any formatting needs not supported by Markdown, which is not the best approach for a toolkit like Laika that aims to support other output formats than just HTML.